Q: How do I pay my RAW balance?

 Q: What kind of road support is there?

 A: RAW is happy to offer on-the-road support with the help of many great volunteers.
 We offer three guaranteed water and snack stops each day, including a fully catered lunch menu.
-In addition we provide a team of 4-5 roving support vehicles equipped with short wave radio sets, water, snacks and basic maintenance supplies.
+In addition, we provide a team of 4-5 roving support vehicles equipped with water, snacks and basic maintenance supplies.